MaikKlein/blog/content/post/soa-d.md

 }
 ~~~

 The definition is simplified because we need to allocate the arrays, grow them if we want to have dynamic arrays.
 We also need to worry about inserting and removing elements, it shouldn't happen that we only add an address to `RemoteClients` without adding `lastReceivedPacket`.
-That is because the data is loosley coupled.
+That is because the data is loosely coupled.
 Previously with `AoS` we could access the `RemoteClient` with `remoteClients[index]` but now we are accessing a `RemoteClient` by its components
 `remoteClients.addresses[index]` and `remoteClients.lastReceivedPacket[index]`.